How many groups or variables does a one-way ANOVA test involve?

 Orthogonality ensures that the principal components are uncorrelated.
 PCA aims to find orthogonal directions (principal components) in the feature space along which the original data varies the most.
 These orthogonal components represent independent linear effects present in the data.

-What is the significance of the total probability rule?
+What is the principle of inclusion and exclusion in probability theory?

-- It is a rule for determining the probability of dependent events
+- It is used to calculate the conditional probability of an event

-- It is used to calculate conditional probabilities
+- It is used to calculate the probability of the intersection of events

-- It is used to calculate the probability of mutually exclusive events
+- It is used to calculate the probability of the union of events

 How can the problem of heteroscedasticity be resolved in linear regression?